 The Walled Garden

-Designed by Samuel Wyatt, the Grade II Listed Walled Garden was built 1805-06 to replace a kitchen garden that sat closer to the mansion.
+Designed by Samuel Wyatt, the Grade II Listed Walled Garden was built 1805-06 to replace a kitchen garden that sat closer to the Mansion, and was a centre of innovation.

-At the time (early 1800s), this new Walled Garden would have been at the cutting edge of farming innovation, from its trapezoid shape to catch as much sun as possible, to its steam-heated walls for growing peaches and pineapples and the underground mushroom house.
+In the 1800s, this Walled Garden would have been at the cutting edge of farming innovation, from its trapezoid shape to catch as much sun as possible, to its steam-heated walls for growing peaches and pineapples and the underground mushroom house.
 It employed around 20 gardeners, six days a week and each earnt 1s 8d a day.

 “A kitchen garden of several acres is walled and subdivided, the walls well-stored with the choicest fruit-trees, with very extensive ranges of hot-houses, in which the pineapple, the grape, the peach, the fig, and other varieties of hot-house fruits, flowers and plants are cultivated in the highest of protection.
 One of the hot houses is heated with steam, in which melons and cucumbers are produced in perfection at all seasons.